A New Generation Archaeological Project

 WHAT IS PAP?

-The Phoenix Archaeological Project (PAP) is an interdisciplinary and multinational co-operative survey project conducting in ancient Phoenix.
+The Phoenix Archaeological Project (PAP) is an interdisciplinary and multinational co-operative excavation and survey project conducting in ancient Phoenix.
 The project is started in 2021 with the official permission of the Ministry of Culture of Turkey, and it is directing by Dr. Asil Yaman of Penn Museum.

 The center of the ancient Phoenix is located 4 km South of Taşlıca village in the southwestern part of the Bozburun Peninsula, Marmaris (Turkey).
 Hisartepe consists of the fortified acropolis of the city, and the core of the settlement measures approximately 2.5 hectares.
 The top of the acropolis rises 250 meters above the Sindili plain and the lower town of the Phoenix.